History of Brett Kavanaugh in Timeline

 July 2007: Accusations of Lying to Judiciary Committee

-In July 2007, senators Patrick Leahy and Dick Durbin accused Brett Kavanaugh of lying to the Judiciary Committee about his involvement in formulating the Bush administration's detention and interrogation policies.
+In July 2007, senators Patrick Leahy and Dick Durbin accused Kavanaugh of lying to the Judiciary Committee when he denied being involved in formulating the Bush administration's detention and interrogation policies.

 In 2007, Kavanaugh taught Constitutional Interpretation at Georgetown University Law Center.

-2007: Kavanaugh Dissent on ExxonMobil Human Rights Case
+2007: Kavanaugh Dissent in ExxonMobil Human Rights Case

 In 2007, in Doe v.
 Exxon Mobil Corp., Kavanaugh dissented when the circuit court allowed a lawsuit making accusations of ExxonMobil human rights violations in Indonesia to proceed, arguing that the claims were not justiciable.
 He dissented again when the circuit court later found that the corporation could be sued under the Alien Tort Statute of 1789.

-In 2008, Kavanaugh began teaching full-term courses on separation of powers at Harvard Law School and was hired as a visiting professor by Elena Kagan.
+In 2008, Kavanaugh began teaching full-term courses on separation of powers at Harvard Law School.
+He was also hired as a visiting professor by Elena Kagan, then the dean of Harvard Law School.

 In October 2011, Kavanaugh dissented when the circuit court found that a ban on the sale of semi-automatic rifles was permissible under the Second Amendment.
 This case followed the landmark Supreme Court ruling District of Columbia v.
-Heller (2008).
+Heller in 2008.

 In April 2009, Kavanaugh wrote a long concurrence when the court found that detainees at the Guantanamo Bay detention camp had no right to advance notice before being transferred to another country.